 The convicts came from all over the United Kingdom, particularly England and Ireland.
 There are very few trial records that exist for Irish convicts but many English trial records still exist, and many of these have been microfilmed and even digitised.

-See State Records New South Wales Archives in Brief No. 2 for more information about the convict records they hold.
+See the State Records New South Wales Convicts Guide for more information about the convict records they hold.